DLR-RM/BlenderProc/examples/advanced/lens_distortion/README.md

 bpy.context.scene.camera.data.clip_start, bpy.context.scene.camera.data.clip_end)
 ```

 Here we set the camera intrinsics (following the pinhole camera model but with skew=0 always) and the undistorted-to-distorted Brown-Conrady lens distortion model.
-We discourage the use of the parameters `k3`,`p1`,`p2` since they are virtually never needed and they are may compromise the distorted-to-undistorted mapping at the corner pixels of the image.
+We discourage the use of the parameters `k3`,`p1`,`p2` since they are virtually never needed and they may compromise the distorted-to-undistorted mapping at the corner pixels of the image.
 This model is widespread in computer vision (e.g., OpenCV, DLR CalLab, Kalibr, Bouguet).

 ### Camera pose

-Either sample a pose:
+Either sample poses for the configured scene to be in camera view (first example):
 ```python
 # Find point of interest, all cam poses should look towards it
 poi = bproc.object.compute_poi(objs)